-Since early 2004, an insurgency by Muslim separatists seeking autonomy in Thailand's four southernmost provinces - Songkhla, Pattani, Yala and Narathiwat - has led to more than 5,000 deaths, 9,000 injuries and human rights abuses by all sides.1580 Three of the provinces are predominantly ethnic Malay Muslim in a country that is 90 per cent ethnic Thai Buddhist.1581 Despite an agreement between the government of Prime Minister Yingluck Shinawatra and the separatist Barisan Revolusi Nasional (BRN) on 28 February 2013,1582 hostilities were continuing in the southern border provinces at the end of the year.
+Since early 2004, an insurgency by Muslim separatists seeking autonomy in Thailand's four southernmost provinces - Songkhla, Pattani, Yala and Narathiwat - has led to more than 5,000 deaths, 9,000 injuries and human rights abuses by all sides.
+1580 Three of the provinces are predominantly ethnic Malay Muslim in a country that is 90 per cent ethnic Thai Buddhist.
+1581 Despite an agreement between the government of Prime Minister Yingluck Shinawatra and the separatist Barisan Revolusi Nasional (BRN) on 28 February 2013, 1582 hostilities were continuing in the southern border provinces at the end of the year.

-Insurgents in the far south have carried out bombings and shootings of security forces and civilians, including targeted attacks against Buddhist and Muslim teachers.1583 There have also been revenge attacks on mosques, Islamic schools and Muslim teashops, allegedly by Buddhist vigilantes and security forces.1584
+Insurgents in the far south have carried out bombings and shootings of security forces and civilians, including targeted attacks against Buddhist and Muslim teachers.
+1583 There have also been revenge attacks on mosques, Islamic schools and Muslim teashops, allegedly by Buddhist vigilantes and security forces.
+1584

 Elsewhere during the reporting period, Thailand was embroiled in a bitter power struggle between the 'Red Shirts', supporters of Thaksin Shinawatra who had previously been ousted as premier by a military coup, and the anti-Thaksin opposition 'Yellow Shirts' who were supported by the military.
-This resulted in mass protests and crackdowns.1585 During 2005-2011, there was a surge in the use of lèse majesté law1586 as a means to prevent criticism of the monarchy and to stifle debate on reform, thus limiting academic freedom and free speech among scholars.1587 to pay their respects to images of the Buddha.
+This resulted in mass protests and crackdowns.
+1585 During 2005-2011, there was a surge in the use of lèse majesté law 1586 as a means to prevent criticism of the monarchy and to stifle debate on reform, thus limiting academic freedom and free speech among scholars.
+1587 to pay their respects to images of the Buddha.
 Such repression and discrimination gave birth to BRN, which has now become the backbone of the separatist insurgency.
-Separatist militants still see state schools as imposing Buddhism, Thai as a language of instruction and Thai versions of history.1588 During 2009-2012, in response to ongoing violence, the provincial education authorities switched from using Thai Buddhist teachers to employing more local Muslim teachers and extended the time allowed for Islamic studies.1589 Other new measures included teaching Malay and the local language (see Global overview).1590
+Separatist militants still see state schools as imposing Buddhism, Thai as a language of instruction and Thai versions of history.
+The provincial education authorities switched from using Thai Buddhist teachers to employing more local Muslim teachers and extended the time allowed for Islamic studies.
+The provincial language (see Global overview).
+The provincial language (see Global overview).